sufia1117/early-python-programs/README.md

 # early-python-programs
-Python code files written by me from CMPT120 at Marist College
+Python code files written by me from CMPT120 at Marist College.
+Included are assignments and projects from Introduction to Programming class.